 To help teams within a business apply this methodology, Benson has crafted a limited mastermind group of 6-8 members to deeply understand the organization's problems and create a plan for success.
 He finds that when these groups are driven by intent and purpose, not avoiding pain, the organization is in a position to add immense value.
-When an organization uses these principles with a strategized culture and regularly set goals, it is better equipped to continue growing even through changes in leadership.
+When an organization uses these principles with a strategized culture and regularly set goals, it is better equipped to continue growing even through leadership changes.

 Lee Benson’s strategies have been put to the test with positive results.
-His focus on creating value in order to drive success in life and business is an idea that can bring benefit to any organization.
+His focus on creating value to drive success in life and business is an idea that can benefit any organization.
 Being intentional about culture and building a unified team with strong values encourages an atmosphere of support and growth that can weather any storm.
-By creating value and being open to healthy struggles, prominent and lasting success can be achieved both personally and professionally.
+By creating value and being open to healthy struggles, prominent and lasting success can be achieved personally and professionally.